Autodesk-Forge/viewer-nodejs-typeview.sample/README.md

 **In app/config/config.ts:**</br>
 replace consumerKey and consumerSecret by the keys you requested at [Forge Platform](https://developer.autodesk.com/user/me/apps)</br>
 **In app/www/scripts/app.ts:**</br>
-replace var urn = '...' by the urn of a model you previously uploaded with the [View & Data OSS REST API](https://developer.autodesk.com/api/view-and-data-api/#step1)
+replace var urn = '...' by the urn of a model you previously uploaded with the [Model Derivative API](https://developer.autodesk.com/en/docs/model-derivative/v2/tutorials/prepare-file-for-viewer/)
 * Install all the package by running the command **"npm install"**.
 * Run command **"gulp"** to automatically deploy your web application.
 * Run command **"npm start"** to start the server.